The Rocklin Police Department is suspending the semi-annual Etch and Catch events at Sierra College.

 A very special thank you to Mr. Brent Edson and his fifth grade class at the Thomas Jefferson Elementary School in Roseville for their hard work in providing input for this web site and being the source for making this web site a reality.

-Here is a little note/training from the Sacramento Police Department regarding catalytic converters.
+Here is a little note/training from the Rocklin and Sacramento Police Departments regarding catalytic converters.

 This information was created for you by the metal Task Force (Officer Lenard/Officer Yager).

 General Catalytic Converter Information :